Missouri

 The building codes adopted by jurisdictions throughout the state are listed on the State of Missouri Data Portal.

 Missouri is a home-rule state and thus has no mandatory state-wide codes.
 As of July 1, 2015, state-owned commercial buildings must comply with the 2015 IECC.
 Executive Order 09-18, issued in 2009, requires that “all new state construction, buildings being constructed for lease by the state, and significant renovations and replacement of energy-using equipment shall be at least as stringent as the most recent energy efficiency standards of the IECC.”
 In response to the Executive Order, the Office of Administration, Division of Facilities Management, Design and Construction (OA-FMDC) developed and adopted a State Building Energy Efficiency Design Standard (BEEDS).
-Missouri maintains a database of building code adoptions in local jurisdictions.
 Approximately 50% of the state’s population is covered by the 2009, 2012, 2015, or 2018 IECC or equivalent codes.

 The building codes adopted by jurisdictions throughout the state are listed on the State of Missouri Data Portal.